Average reading time: Over 10 minutes

 Austria also set itself the challenge of creating a modern communications framework for companies, and a very advantageous competitive environment to attract businesses and promote socio-economic growth in the country.

-Hong Kong followed the example set by Finland, Brunei, Malaysia and Macao, and started its own national identity card program.
+Hong Kong followed the example set by Finland, Brunei, Malaysia, and Macao, and started its own national identity card program.

 The success of Hong Kong's new identity card is due in part to a

-There has also been a clear perception since launch that the card would protect the rights of its citizens and their uniqueness.
+Furthermore, the document is visibly more modern and secure than its predecessor, providing a boost to national pride.There has also been a clear perception since the launch that the card would protect the rights of its citizens and their uniqueness.